conradakunga/Blog/_posts/2025-08-23-working-with-dates-in-multiple-locale-formats-simultaneously.md

 Similarly, we can achieve the same result when parsing.

-Assume that we have the dates and the corresponding formats in some sort of database.
+Assume that we have the dates and the corresponding formats in a database.

 | Date                  | Country |
 | --------------------- | ------- |